wizardyesterday/AutomaticGainControl/README.txt

 converter, on the rtl-sdr, when I listened to aircraft frequencies, I would hear strong tones when a strong sixnal would be received.
 The solution was to reduce the LNA and mixer gains.
-I asked myself, why would I want to reducw front-end sensitivity when signal overload was not occuring at the variable gain amplifer input?
-It was A/D converter overload!  with an AGC, the user can establish a safe operating point that allows enough headroom to avoid overload when a strong signal arrives.
+I asked myself, why would I want to reduce front-end sensitivity when signal overload was not occuring at the variable gain amplifer input?
+It was A/D converter overload!
+With an AGC, the user can establish a safe operating point that allows enough headroom to avoid overload when a strong signal arrives.
 When the signal goes away, the gain is increased so that you can hear weak signals.

-I have used an AGC on both the HackRF (which is not deaf, by the way), and the rtl-sdr (which is more sensitive than the HackRF on some frequency ranges).
+I have used an AGC on both the HackRF, and the rtl-sdr.
+It has worked well on both radios.

 Even chips like the Analog Devices AD9361, provide hardware AGC functionality, and that device produces 12-bit samples.